 OTA classes begin each Fall Semester.
 To be considered as a candidate, completed application packets should be submitted to the Occupational Therapy Assistant Selection Committee no later than July 1st.
 Application packets which are incomplete or are received after the deadline will be considered only if the class has not been filled.
 Students who are in the process of completing prerequisites in the Summer Semester for track number one, may apply for the Fall class provided that all 27 prerequisite hours will be completed by the end of Summer Semester.
-The selection committee must be provided college transcripts at the end of maintain admission standards will be withdrawn before beginning the OTA program.
+The selection committee must be provided college transcripts at the end of Summer Semester as proof of completion of prerequisites.
+Accepted applicants who fail to maintain admission standards will be withdrawn before beginning the OTA program.